wangss97/maskCreateTool/README.md

 <img src="./readme_img/2021-11-09 195445.gif" style="zoom: 33%;" />

++ custom your type-color-translation-table in file ./static/resource/colorTransTable.json

 + 1, select images

-+ 2, paint object to white
++ 2, paint object

 + 3, click '确定' or press Enter key to save mask and move on the next img